 Instructions

-- Melt butter and chocolate in a large bowl.
-I use the microwave, 30 seconds at a time stirring well in between.
+- Melt ½ cup unsalted butter and 8 ½ ounces semisweet chocolate in a large bowl.
+I use the microwave, 20-30 seconds at a time, stirring well in between.

-- Add sugar and eggs, one at a time, mixing very well but not beating.
+- Add ¾ cup sugar and 3 eggs, integrating very well but not beating.

-- Add vanilla, and liqueur and mix just until blended.
+- Add 1 teaspoon vanilla extract and 1 tablespoon hazelnut liqueur and mix just until blended.

-- Spread on the prepared pan and even out the top.
+- Spread the brownie mixture on the prepared pan and even out the top.

 - Bake for about 25 minutes, until it is slightly puffed and the center still jiggles a little.
-Don't overbake.
+Don't overbake for the best results.
+A cake tester or toothpick should come out with moist crumbs.

 - Cool completely on a wire rack.

 - For easier cutting, put 30 minutes in the fridge.
-Make sure the unlined sides are not stuck and lift the whole block with the help of the paper.
+Make sure the unlined sides of the pan are not stuck, and lift the whole block with the help of the paper.

 - Cut into squares.